azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 > **Note:**
 > 1. _As a security best practice, we recommend storing central scanning identity credentials in an isolated subscription with limited permission to secure access to this identity._
 >
-> 2. _If you provide any existing Key Vault details in above command, all existing access policies will be cleaned as only AzTS solution is intended to have access on this Key Vault.,_
+> 2. _If you provide any existing Key Vault details in above command, all existing access policies will be cleaned as only AzTS solution is intended to have access on this Key Vault._
 >
 > </br>